dps/remarkable-wikipedia/bin/readme.md

-(Note - You modify the internal system of your reMarkable at your own risk!
-This might brick your tablet.)
+# Note - You modify the internal system of your reMarkable at your own risk!
+This might brick your tablet.
+# I accept no responsibility if it does.

+The prebuilt binaries have been updated to use the new version of the reMarkable toolchain: `https://remarkable.engineering/oecore-x86_64-cortexa9hf-neon-toolchain-zero-gravitas-1.8-23.9.2019.sh`
+This is current as of April 25th 2020.

 # Binaries compiled for reMarkable